Master of Arts in Art Therapy

 Qualified applicants will be invited to interview with Art Therapy faculty.
 Selection will be based on initial faculty review of completed applications.
-On campus interview is scheduled for Friday, February 7.
-Dates for virtual interviews will be determined.
+Dates for 2022 interviews will be determined.

-Application files for all Counseling Psychology programs are kept for one year.
+Application files for all Counseling, Therapy, and School Psychology programs are kept for one year.
 If reapplying for the following year, you will need to submit a new application form and the $50 application fee.
 If you would like us to use the essay(s), resume, and/or letters of recommendation that were submitted with your old application please notify us of this in writing.
 If you wish to submit new essay(s), resume, or letters, send these in with your new application form.
 The Admissions office will notify you of any additional required documentation.
 If you are reapplying more than a year from your previous application, you will need to resubmit all required application materials.